chrisbennett-Bene/AdminThemeTweaker/README.md

 Easily and quickly tweak Processwire's default Uikit Admin Theme

 ## Smart defaults and auto-generated contrast to get you up and running, with extensive fine-tuning options if required
 Admin Theme Tweaker alters Processwire's default Uikit admin styling from the moment it is installed.
 The default configuration illustrates some features and gives you a head start on configuring your custom Admin Theme.

-Everything is geared towards automatically generating sufficient contrast based on backgrounds you choose.
+Everything is geared towards quickly and automatically generating sufficient contrast based on the background colors you choose.

 **Set two colors and you are away**.

-Naturally, the automatic selection of colors becomes more difficult as your choices move towards the neutral colors midway between black and white, so a range of fine-tuning options are provided.
+Because the automatic selection of colors becomes more difficult as your background color choices move towards the neutral colors midway between black and white, a range of fine-tuning options are available.

 ## Using Admin Theme Tweaker